-Violence broke out between the South Sudanese President Salva Kiir’s party—the Sudan People’s Liberation Movement (SPLM) and the former Vice President of South Sudan Riek Machar’s the Sudan People’s Liberation Movement-In Opposition (SPLM-IO) in 2013.
+Violence broke out between the South Sudan President Salva Kiir’s party—the Sudan People’s Liberation Movement (SPLM) and the former Vice President of South Sudan Riek Machar’s the Sudan People’s Liberation Movement-In Opposition (SPLM-IO) in 2013.
 The violence ignited a civil war which has displaced a third of the population and led to atrocities committed against civilians, including ethnic cleansing, sexual violence, and the conscription of children.
 In June 2018, a permanent ceasefire agreement was signed, the Khartoum Declaration, set to take effect within three days and enable the various parties involved to reach a peace agreement to end the civil war.
 One year later, peace is fading away.

-In August 2018, a new power-sharing deal to end the war was agreed to under the mediation of other African leaders in Khartoum, known as the Revitalised – Agreement for the Resolution of the Conflict in South Sudan (R-ARCSS).
+In August 2018, a new power-sharing deal to end the violence was agreed to under the mediation of other African leaders in Khartoum, known as the Revitalised – Agreement for the Resolution of the Conflict in South Sudan (R-ARCSS).
 The agreement required one final accord to be signed for the deal to be final.
 The various rebel groups and militias involved in the conflict later agreed to the deal by the end of August, except for Thomas Cirillo’s South Sudan National Democratic Alliance (SSNDA).

 On the 12thof September 2018, Kiir and Machar formally ended the conflict by signing the final accord finalizing the reconciliation.
-The agreement was met with much scepticism focused on the bloated format of government, with 36 minister and five vice presidents.
+The agreement was met with much scepticism focused on the bloated format of government, with 36 ministers and five vice presidents.
 Others referred to the historical precedent as a similar deal was struck in 2016 but broke down once fighting re-erupted in Juba which the new deal failed to address.
 Meanwhile, fighting has taken place occasionally in the Western Bahr el Ghazal and Central Equatoria provinces between government forces and non-signatory groups

 The deadline for the implementation of the transitional government as outlined by the R-ARCSS was set to 12 May 2019.
 By 12 May, no forces were unified, border disputes were not resolved, and no unified government was assembled.
 Instead, the involved parties had the deadline extended by six months while some called for a one-year extension.